 OSHA Accident Investigation Reports

-We can also learn something about forklift accidents from looking at the OSHA investigation statistics and reports.
+We can also learn something about forklift warehouse accidents by looking at the OSHA investigation statistics and reports.
 There were 34 accident investigations completed by OSHA in 2019.
 In 27 of these accidents, there were fatalities.

 This does not contradict the fatality data reported by the BLS that we discussed above.
-OSHA will usually investigate and take some sort of enforcement action when there is a serious injury or death.
+OSHA usually investigates and takes enforcement action when severe injury or death occurs.
 They will often show up in the case of workplace injuries.

 Nonetheless, given the rise of online shopping and the extensive use of warehouses, there are some increased risks for workers across the economy.

 OSHA Penalties for Employers Who Broke the Rules

 Here are some different types of forklift accident injuries that come from reports of OSHA investigations:

 - Penalty for $15,900 from the South Carolina Office (Oct.
 2019) – Workers used a front-end loader to haul mulch material.
 There was a collision, and a forklift tire pinned a worker.
 The employee suffered massive internal injuries and died six days later.
 The employer received five violation items, including three serious violations.

 - Penalty for $27,846 from the San Antonio Office (Jul.
 2019) – The employee operated a forklift with an attachment.
 The forklift tipped over, ejecting the employee from the forklift’s cab.
 He hit his head on the mast and was killed.
 The employer was found to have exposed the employee to an unsafe workplace with a crushing hazard.